 - You can only add those 13 years of age or older as additional cardmembers on Amex cards

 That definitely seems drastic, and I could see a lot of parents canceling their Amex Platinum cards.
-Then again, perhaps having fewer children in these lounges is the goal, and to refocus these lounges more around road warriors.
+Then again, perhaps having fewer children in these lounges is the goal, in order to refocus these lounges more around road warriors.

-As of February 1, 2023, those with the Amex Platinum will no longer be allowed to bring guests into Amex Centurion Lounges.
+As of February 1, 2023, those with the Amex Platinum can no longer bring guests into Amex Centurion Lounges.
 The exception is for those who spend at least $75,000 per year on the card.

 This is an interesting change, and your opinion of this will likely vary based on whether you usually take guests into these lounges or not, and also based on whether you have kids.